alanoudssr/GamesTracker/README.md

 - Removing games from your profile.

 ---
+## Technologies Used

+- Ruby on Rails
+- JS
+- HTML5
+- CSS
+- JQuery

+---
 ## API Used

 GameTracker uses [IGDB](https://github.com/tastycake/igdb_api)'s database as a source of information for all the games on its library.
 It gets game covers, titles, and release dates.